This is the most underdiscussed part of success.

 See, this is one of the things that we don’t talk so much about.

 Like people say “I’ve applied for 200 jobs and haven’t heard anything back.”

 It seems rude to ask, “Well, how good is your method for applying?”

-But for someone whose looking to keep getting better, it’s the most obvious place to start.
+But for someone who’s looking to keep getting better, it’s the most obvious place to start.

 How good are most of us at charging after our goals?